 Reef Safe Sunscreen

+Believe it or not, underwater cameras are actually surprisingly affordable these days (this one is cheap and gets awesome reviews)!
+If you plan to go snorkeling, you REALLY should bring one.
 The diversity of Mexico’s shores is incredible – in particular, the Yucatan features one of the largest coral reefs in the world.
-To capture these spectacular underwater moments, bring along an underwater action camera.

 Whether you opt for a cross-body bag or backpack, make your day bag in the city slash-proof.
 Chances are this will just be an extra precaution, but it’s great for peace of mind and deters pickpockets.